arduino/arduino-lint/docs/installation.md

 If you would like to use the `arduino-lint` command from any location, install arduino-lint to a directory already in your `PATH` or add the arduino-lint installation path to your `PATH` environment variable.

-If you want to download a specific arduino-lint version, for example `0.9.0`, pass the version number as a parameter like this:
+If you want to download a specific arduino-lint version, for example `0.9.0` or `nightly-latest`, pass the version number as a parameter like this:

 ```
 curl -fsSL https://raw.githubusercontent.com/arduino/arduino-lint/main/etc/install.sh | sh -s 0.9.0